stashed/docs/docs/guides/latest/volumesnapshot/standalonepvc.md

 Here,

-* `metadata.annotations` annotations are used to set default [volumeSnapshotClass](https://kubernetes.io/blog/2018/10/09/introducing-volume-snapshot-alpha-for-kubernetes/)
+* `metadata.annotations` annotations are used to set default [volumeSnapshotClass](https://kubernetes.io/blog/2018/10/09/introducing-volume-snapshot-alpha-for-kubernetes/).
-* `snapshotter` field to point to determined CSI driver, for GCE CSI driver, it will be `pd.csi.storage.gke.io`.
+* `snapshotter` field to point to the respective CSI driver that is responsible for taking snapshot.
+As we are using [GCE Persistent Disk CSI Driver](https://github.com/kubernetes-sigs/gcp-compute-persistent-disk-csi-driver), we are going to use `pd.csi.storage.gke.io` in this field.

-Let's create the `volumeSnapshotClass` crd we have shown above.
+Let's create the `volumeSnapshotClass` crd we have shown above,
 ```console
 $ kubectl apply -f ./docs/examples/volume-snapshot/default-volumesnapshotclass.yaml
 volumesnapshotclass.snapshot.storage.k8s.io/default-snapshot-class created